ProfBird/CS246-CourseMaterials/Labs/Lab5/Assignment5Instructions-TeamContract-Requirements.md

 ### Part B: Draft Requirements Document

 Interview your client to find out what they need.
-Take notes as you do the interview and write a draft version of a requirements document based on the interview.
-You will be revising this document over the comeing weeks as you get more information from your client.
+Take notes as you do the interview (the notes are for you, you don't need to submit them) and write a draft version of a requirements document based on the interview.
+You will be revising this document over the coming weeks as you get more information from your client.

 #### Meeting the Capstone Course Requirements